 Heritage Hall Rental

-Heritage Hall is available for rental between April 1st, 2017 and October 31st, 2017.
-Bookings are on a first-come, first-served basis; reservations are taken after January 1st of each year by calling (604) 541-1217.
-The hall contains a kitchen and has an occupancy of 160 people.
-The rental fee includes the use of tables and chairs.
+Heritage Hall is available for day-use reservations between April 1 and October 31, annually.
+Reservations for the 2018 season can be made through Discover Camping.
+The hall contains a kitchen and has an occupancy of 150 people.
+The reservation fee includes the use of tables and chairs.